Petra Sitte

 Petra Sitte (born 1 December 1960) is a German politician.
 She represents The Left.
-Petra Sitte has served as a member of the Bundestag from the state of Saxony-Anhalt since 2005.
+Petra Sitte served as a member of the Bundestag from the state of Saxony-Anhalt from 2005 until 2025.

 Life

 Sitte was born in Dresden, Saxony.
 After graduating from high school in 1979, she studied economics at the Martin Luther University of Halle-Wittenberg, graduating in 1983 with a degree in economics.
 After subsequent research studies and work as an assistant at the Martin Luther University, she received her doctorate here in 1987.
 From 1990 to 2005 she was a member of the state parliament of Saxony-Anhalt.
-She became member of the bundestag after the 2005 German federal election.
-She is a member of the Digital Agenda Committee and the Committee on Education, Research and Technology Assessment.
-In her group she is vice-chairwoman.
+She became member of the Bundestag after the 2005 German federal election.
+She was a member of the Digital Agenda Committee and the Committee on Education, Research and Technology Assessment.
+In her group she was vice-chairwoman.
+In the 2025 German federal election she did not stand for re-election.